SHEUN1/Cloudbank/README.md

  ![Output sample](https://github.com/SHEUN1/Cloudbank/blob/master/README_IMAGES/BoundedBox.gif)

 ### Instructions
-1. Download the repo unto your system and unzip it into your chosen directory
+1. Download and extract the repo
 2. Navigate into the downloaded repo and  into follow the path ".../game_vision/gstream_command_to_capture_image" file and modyfy the variable "xname" and assign it to the title of the window currently hosting the video game “xname=<title of window hosting the video game>”
 3. Modify the line "location=/home/sheun/Cloudbank/game_vision/current_game_frame.jpg" absolute path to one that reflects your system.
-4. Navigate ".../Cloudbank/game_controller/send_control_cmds_to_game" file and modyfy the variable "ID" and assign it to the title of the window currently hosting the video game “ID=<title of window 	hosting the video game>”.
-Within this file modify the xdotool key cmds to replicate that of your game.
+4. Navigate into the".../Cloudbank/game_controller/send_control_cmds_to_game" file and modyfy the variable "ID" and assign it to the title of the window currently hosting the video game “ID=<title of window 	hosting the video game>”.
+Within this file modify the xdotool key commands to replicate the control inputs of your game.
-5. Go to ".../Cloudbank/game_controller/controller_random.py" and and modyfy the variable "game_window_title" and assign it to the title of the window currently hosting the video game “game_window_title=<title of window hosting the video game>”.
-Within this file modify the xdotool key cmds to replicate that of your game.
+5. Navigate into the ".../Cloudbank/game_controller/controller_random.py" and and modyfy the variable "game_window_title" and assign it to the title of the window currently hosting the video game “game_window_title=<title of window hosting the video game>”.
+Within this file modify the xdotool key commands to replicate the control inputs of your game.
 6. Start your video game.
-7. Run the python script which will build and run the platform.
-Once built this should activate gstremer and should start reciveing data and sending keyboard inputs into the game.
+7. Run the python script which will build and run the program.
+Once built this should activate gstreamer and should start reciveing data and sending keyboard inputs into the game.

 ### Source file location for image processing and sending keyboard strokes to the videogame